Foxygene/Les-petits-plats/README.md

 ## What is "Les petits plats"

-FishEye is my fith web project and my first time making and multiway filter system.
+Les petits plats is my fith web project and my first time making and multiway filter system.

 It's a fictionnal recepies website.